-2.0 The EEO Compliance Officer will coordinate Merit’s programs and responsibilities to assure compliance with the ADA and other federal and state laws and regulations pertaining to individuals with disabilities.
-In order to carry out this responsibility the EEO Compliance Officer shall:
+- The EEO Officer will coordinate Merit’s programs and responsibilities to assure compliance with the ADA and other federal and state laws and regulations pertaining to individuals with disabilities.
+In order to carry out this responsibility the EEO Officer shall:

 - Provide information, advice and assistance to departments to enable them to meet requirements related to individuals with disabilities.

 - Develop and conduct educational materials and programs regarding the requirements of the ADA and other laws pertinent to individuals with disabilities.

 - Act as the central contact person for individuals with disabilities who allege noncompliance with the ADA.